 Families with neurodivergent children, including those with ADHD, autism, dyslexia, and giftedness, are disproportionately represented in the micro-school movement.
 Traditional classrooms, designed for a mythical average student, often fail to accommodate the wide range of learning styles and needs that exist in any group of children.

 Micro-schools can adapt their teaching methods, environments, and pacing to individual students in ways that large institutions simply cannot.
-For many neurodivergent students, this personalization is transformative, turning struggling learners into thriving ones.
+For many neurodivergent students, this personalization is significant, turning struggling learners into thriving ones.

 The Economics of Micro-Schools